benjymous/annotations/sandman/sandman.05.md

 clearly is on the previous page and in panel 1) with the rope as in panel 5.
 The shadows in panel 5 might show the rope attached to a fairly large hook on the back of Crane's straightjacket.
+He might have the rope going down his shirt and tied around his waist.
+They did this in the movie "Heathers."
 	Panel 7:  The materioptikon was described in an earlier annotation.
 	Panel 9:  The Joker, a Batman villain, is Arkham's most famous inmate.